 There are several categories in which the United States government classifies fireworks.
-However, there are two main categories that nearly all of the fireworks you will come into contact with are classified under.
-These categories are known as 1.3G fireworks and 1.4G fireworks, respectively.
+However, there are two main categories of U.S. fireworks classifications that nearly all of the fireworks you will come into contact with are classified under.
+These categories are known as the 1.3G fireworks classification and 1.4G fireworks classification, respectively.

 1.3G is the classification given to the large fireworks and pyrotechnics that you see at the shows put on by cities and events.
 Formerly known as “Class B” fireworks, you typically need training and a special permit to possess or use fireworks of this grade.
 Most commonly, 1.3G fireworks are handmade by highly trained pyro technicians that are employed by the company hired execute these large scale shows.